pingforhelp/BCA/docs/bca-syllabus.md

 # Multidisciplinary Course Introduction to Social Work

-Unit-I:(07Hrs)- Introduction to social work and concepts related to social work Introduction to Social Work- Definition- Scope- objectives - Functions- social service, social welfare services, social reform, major social problems in India; Social work philosophy, values, objectives, principles, methods and fields of social work.
+Unit-I:(07Hrs).
+Introduction to social work and concepts related to social work
+- Introduction to Social Work: Definition, Scope, objectives, Functions, social service, social welfare services, social reform, major social problems in India;
+- Social work philosophy, values, objectives, principles, methods and fields of social work.

-Unit-II:(09Hrs) Methods of Working with Individuals and Groups Social case work –Definition-scope and importance of social case work, principles and process of social case work -Tools and techniques in social case work- Counselling skills.
+Unit-II:(09Hrs).
+Methods of Working with Individuals and Groups
+- Social case work: Definition-scope and importance of social case work, principles and process of social case work
+- Tools and techniques in social case work- Counselling skills.
-Social Group Work-Definition-scope- the need for social group work – Group work process - Principles of Group Work - Stages of Group Work-Facilitation skills and techniques.
+- Social Group Work: Definition-scope- the need for social group work – Group work process
+- Principles of Group Work - Stages of Group Work-Facilitation skills and techniques.

-Unit-III: (09Hrs)Workingwith Communitiesand Field Work in social work Community – definition - characteristics- types- community organisation as a method of social work-definition-objectives-principles- phases of community organization - concepts of community development, community participation and community empowerment.
+Unit-III: (09Hrs).
+Workingwith Communitiesand Field Work in social work
+- Community – definition - characteristics- types- community organisation as a method of social work-definition-objectives-principles
+- phases of community organization concepts of community development, community participation and community empowerment.
 - Field work in social work – Nature, objectives and types of field work - Importance of field work supervision.